 If we stop to think about the far-reaching consequences our actions bring on this day, we may be able to create some positive changes that will benefit every being and lead to a brighter festival.

-Here are 6 creative ways that will help you celebrate Diwali that will help you celebrate Diwali in an eco-friendly manner without downing your festive spirits.
+Here are 6 creative ways that will help you celebrate green Diwali without downing your festive spirits.

 1. Use oil Diyas and LED lights instead of candles